-- Never lose faith that he would prevail in the end.
+- Never lose faith that you will prevail in the end.

 - Maintain the discipline to confront the most brutal facts of current reality.

-For Stockdale, this mental paradox allowed him to survive intact.
-In the business world, Collins suggests that the companies using the Stockdale paradox can simultaneously fight their most urgent fires (the brutal facts of current reality) while maintaining their true mission (prevailing in the end).
+For Stockdale’s time in Vietnam, this mental paradox allowed him to survive intact.
+In the business world, author Jim Collins suggests that the companies using the Stockdale paradox can simultaneously fight their most urgent fires while maintaining their true mission.

 What about for me and you?